AWS Standalone FAQs

 Is it possible to suspend an AWS account?

-The suspend scenario is not supported in any AWS connector because AWS does not support the suspension of the resource.
-Therefore, whenever a customer or a reseller sends a suspend request from CloudBlue Commerce on behalf of a customer, Connect will automatically fail it and the following error may be displayed.
-This is the expected behavior.
+The suspend scenario is not supported by any AWS connector, as AWS does not support the suspension of resources.
+As a result, whenever a customer or reseller submits a suspend request from CloudBlue Commerce on behalf of a customer, Connect will automatically reject it.

 Back to top